doubleyip/doubleyip.github.io/index.md

 * MySQL
 ** Database for League of Legends MapChecker App
 ** Database for Stock Portfolio App for NYC Tech Talent Pipeline

+* Heroku Cloud
+** Platform used to deploy League of Legends MapChecker App